josh0x/Tweet-bot/README.md

 `tweet("Your tweet text", "Path to your image file");`

+## Run the application:

+1. Run the following inside the "Server" `node server.js`
+2. Run the following inside the "Client" `npm start`

 ## Acknowledgements

-Twitter Developer Platform
-Node.js
-Feel free to clone, modify, and use this project as you wish.
+- Feel free to clone, modify, and use this project as you wish.
   Feedback and improvements are always welcome.
 If you find any bugs or have feature requests, please create an issue detailing your findings.
+- Twitter Developer Platform
+- Node.js
+- React